 Teaching with the permanent collection has since afforded me many pathways for (re)considering the global narratives possible in a museum setting.
 In conceiving Traversing the Globe, I drew upon two previous team-teaching experiences.
 My friend and former colleague Jennifer Li and I taught a four-part course at the Getty called East/West Connections that considered the relationships among artistic traditions, such as silks from the Islamic world and Italian medieval and Renaissance painting, Chinese porcelain and French and Dutch Baroque decorative arts, Japanese woodblock prints and Impressionism, and the controversial topic of Orientalism across periods and movements.

 Among all these objects, it is the medieval paintings found in manuscripts that offer the earliest glimpses into a global past.
 They embody timeless themes of cross-cultural adaptation, inspiration, emulation, and even misrepresentation.
 Of course, these ideas can be explored as well at the Getty Villa in Malibu and when looking at art from earlier moments in world history, but the medieval world still represents a particularly important moment when portable artworks were created for a remarkably mobile segment of humanity across the globe.
+In medieval Europe, a majority of the population encountered Islamic art, for example, by entering churches or universities, through repurposed objects and motifs or through texts in translation, respectively.
+(And the Iberian Peninsula was, for centuries, ruled in part by Muslim caliphates)

 More recently, manuscripts curator Kristen Collins and I led a small group of undergraduates in a seminar focused on illuminated manuscripts and the global Middle Ages.
 We challenged the students to think creatively and expansively about how a single object could have allowed medieval user-viewers to imaginatively “map” themselves to distant places.
 For example, the combination of luminous gold and silver letters against a background painted to resemble patterned purple silk (above) would have metaphorically transported the 12th-century reader of a Romanesque Gospel Book back to Imperial Rome, when the grandest manuscripts were written on parchment dyed or painted with costly Tyrian purple (a pigment made from the murex sea snail native to the Levantine coast of the Mediterranean).
 The geometric designs on fabrics also evoke the luxurious garments worn in Byzantium—the Eastern Roman Empire centered in Constantinople (Istanbul)—which were highly desired by Western Europeans as diplomatic gifts or smuggled commodities.
 Moreover, textiles often covered manuscripts or were transformed into delicate veils to shroud precious illuminations, and this practice can be observed in book arts of medieval Europe, Byzantium, and across Africa and Asia, as demonstrated in the exhibition.
 When teaching our course, we also benefited from the expertise of Getty manuscripts conservator Nancy Turner, whose vast knowledge on the global trade in materials used to produce book arts continues to inform our assessment of these objects.